bigodines/rotdetector/README.md

 ./bin/rotdetector -dir=.
 ```

-These commands will download, build and run the latest version of rotdetector in the diven directory `-dir` scanning all the files that contain a line comment `BestBy MM/YYYY` or `TODO` (off by default) on it (and its subdirectories).
+These commands will download, build and run the latest version of rotdetector in the diven directory `-dir` scanning all the files that contain a line comment `BestBy MM/YYYY` on it (and its subdirectories).
 It will print the file, comment, line number and the immediate line below the comment which will likely identify what needs out attention.

 Advanced options include custom outputs to make it easier to plug into your preferred CI/CD pipeline